-The minimum on-time for the LTC3857 is approximately 95ns.
+The minimum on-time for the LTC3859 is approximately 95ns for the bucks and 120ns for the boost.
 However, as the peak sense voltage decreases the minimum on-time gradually increases up to about 130ns.
 This is of particular concern in forced continuous applications with low ripple current at light loads.
 If the duty cycle drops below the minimum on-time limit in this situation, a significant amount of cycle skipping can occur with correspondingly larger current and voltage ripple.